 Smarty DNS is a SmartDNS service, just as the name implies.
-The company doesn’t provide a VPN, but it does offer a very slick SmartDNS client and it might be a good choice for those who want something that can unblock geo-restricted content without slowing down their speed.
+And while the the company does provide a decent VPN, this services really shines because of their well produced and very slick SmartDNS client.
+We think it might be an excellent choice for those who want something that can unblock geo-restricted content without slowing down their speed.

 Pricing and Plans

 Smarty DNS comes in packages priced based on the length of time you sign up for.
 The pricing is as follows:

 You can pay via PayPal, credit cards or a variety of other online processors, including Yandex, Webmoney and Alipay.

 This service comes with a fourteen-day free trial.
 There is a thirty-day money back guarantee if you cannot access one of the sites that Smarty DNS is supposed to make available.